Subscribe & Save·7 min read

 The levers you still control

-Amazon turned this on by default, but you have real controls, and Amazon has now spelled them out.
+Amazon turned this on by default, and the controls are blunter than they first appeared.
 The S&S discount is seller-set: 0%, 5%, or 10%, up to 15% in some categories.

 • Test the rate up, toward 15%, if the subscriber lift holds.
 At 10% it only about breaks even, so treat it as a test.